 This bean variety is a good protein source that can be dried for winter storage.
-It is a vigorous grower that can be successfully grown in cooler climates.
-Instead of vines the plants grow as bushes about two feet high.
+It is a vigorous grower that can be successfully grown in colder climates.
+Instead of vines, the plants grow as bushes about two feet high.
 Sow seeds two inches deep and three inches apart when weather is warm.
 Sow rows at least a foot apart.
 Water the seeds with a sprinkler till seedlings emerge.
-Then water at least once a week and feed occasionally with liquid fertilizer.
-When the pods are young, they can be eaten as green beans.
+Then water at least once a week and occasionally feed with liquid fertilizer.
+When the pods are young, they can be eaten like green beans.
 They are best dried and then shelled to be stored as dry beans.
 Midnight beans can be used in any dried bean recipe or to make soup.
 Seeds are available on Amazon.

 Related reading: Pioneer gardening – How to start a backyard garden

 Garlic is easy to grow and it is recommended for the self-sufficient gardener.
 This garlic variety is planted in spring up North and in the fall in South and West regions.
 It is easier to grow and maintain than onion plants.
 Pull a garlic bulb apart and plat the individual cloves pointy side up.
 Sow one inch deep and eight inches apart in rich soil in spring.
 Water occasionally as the green stalks emerge.
 Trim off some of the green tops to add scallion-like flavor to meals all summer.
 Dig up mature bulbs when the tops have dried.
 Cure the bulbs in a dry, sunny spot for a few days, then bring indoors to store.
 Always save some cloves to plant next year for a perpetual crop.
 Bulbs are available here.